HassanSajjad-302/HMake/README.md

 structured internally rather than stored as editable shell strings.
 Cache variables are edited in this file; `hbuild` does not provide `-D` command-line overrides.

-On each invocation, `hbuild` checks `configure`, `build`, `nodes-cache.bin`, `config-cache.bin`, and `build-cache.bin`.
-Missing or stale take-off inputs cause the minimum required recompile or reconfigure work before the generated build executable runs. `--recompile`, `--reconfigure`, and `--configure-only` provide explicit control when needed.
+On each invocation, `hbuild` checks `configure`, `build`, `recompileNodes` (which always contains `hmake.cpp`), `reconfigureNodes` (which always contains `cache.txt`), `nodes-cache.bin`, `config-cache.bin`, and `build-cache.bin`.
+Compiler-discovered headers, HMake libraries and headers, compiler/linker binaries, toolchain definitions, and bootstrap-command changes are not monitored automatically. `--recompile`, `--reconfigure`, and `--configure-only` provide explicit control over the generated executables and configuration.

 The hmake source filename selects the HMake API generation instead of storing a schema field in local caches.
 The current library pair uses `hmake.cpp`; future generation-specific installations use names such as